Examples of Conduct Prohibited Under the Sexual Violence Policy

 Definitions of Conduct Prohibited

-Rape (Massachusetts General Law Chapter 265:22) is defined as "sexual intercourse" (insertion of penis in vagina) or "unnatural sexual intercourse" (insertion of other body part or object into the vagina; insertion of penis, other body part, or object into the rectum; fellatio or cunnilingus) with a person by force and against the will of that person or by threat of bodily injury.
+Rape (Massachusetts General Law Chapter 265, s.22) is defined as "sexual intercourse" (insertion of penis in vagina) or (insertion of other body part or object into the vagina; insertion of penis, other body part, or object into the rectum; fellatio or cunnilingus) with a person by force and against the will of that person or by threat of bodily injury.
 Penetration must exist, but may be slight.
 Rape can be committed by a man against a woman, by a man against a man, by a woman against a man, by a woman against a woman, or by any person against a person who is drugged or unconscious.
-The crime of rape in the state of Massachusetts has a penalty of up to 20 years in state prison.

-Sexual Misconduct: Sexual misconduct, defined as Indecent Assault and Battery in Massachusetts (Massachusetts General Law Ch.
-265:13H) is non-consensual, intentional physical conduct of a sexual nature, such as unwelcome physical contact with a person’s genitals, buttocks, or breasts.
+Fondling: Fondling, defined as Indecent Assault and Battery in Massachusetts (Massachusetts General Law Ch.
+265, s.13H) is non-consensual, intentional physical conduct of a sexual nature, such as unwelcome physical contact with a person’s genitals, buttocks, or breasts.
 Lack of consent may be inferred from the use of force, threat, physical intimidation, or advantage gained by the victim’s mental or physical incapacity or impairment of which the perpetrator was aware of or should have been aware.

-Sexual Harassment: Sexual harassment includes unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature when:
+Sexual Harassment: Sexual harassment is unwelcome conduct of a sexual nature.
+Sexual harassment includes unwelcome sexual advances, unwelcome requests for sexual favors and other unwelcome verbal, nonverbal or physical conduct of a sexual nature when:

-- submission to or rejection of such advances, requests or conduct is made either explicitly or implicitly a term or condition of the provision of the College’s educational benefits, privileges or services or as a basis for the evaluation of academic achievement; or
+- submission to or rejection of such advances, requests or conduct is made either explicitly or implicitly a term or condition to the provision of the College’s educational benefits, privileges or services or as a basis for the evaluation of academic achievement

 Sexual harassment in employment is a form of illegal sex discrimination and is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature, when:

-- submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or
+- submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual

-- such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile, humiliating, or offensive working environment.
-[Title VII of the Civil Rights Act of 1964, and parallel Massachusetts law]
+- such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile, humiliating, or offensive working environment [Title VII of the Civil Rights Act of 1964 and Massachusetts General Law 151C]

-Stalking: Stalking is the willful and malicious pattern of conduct or series of acts over a period of time that:
+Stalking: Stalking (MGL c.265, s43.) is the willful and malicious pattern of conduct or series of acts over a period of time that:

-- alarms or annoys a reasonable person to fear for his or her safety or the safety of others, or suffer substantial emotional distress; or
+- causes a reasonable person to fear for his or her safety or the safety of others, or suffer substantial emotional distress

 Stalking includes unwanted and repeated harassing behavior, such as: following a person; appearing at a person’s home/residence hall, class or work; making frequent phone calls, emails, text messages, etc.; continuing to contact a person after receiving requests not to; leaving written messages, objects or unwanted gifts; vandalizing a person’s property; and threatening, intimidating or intrusive behavior.
 Stalking includes cyber stalking which is the use of internet, social networks, anonymous blogs, cell phones, texts, or other similar devices or forms of contact to pursue, harass, or to make unwelcome contact with another person.

-Dating/ Intimate Partner Violence: Intimate partner violence is committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on a consideration of the following factors:
+Dating/ Intimate Partner Violence: Dating/Intimate partner violence includes sexual assault, physical abuse, or threats of such violence and abuse committed by a person who is or has been in a relationship of a romantic or intimate nature with the victim.
+The existence of such a relationship shall be determined by consideration of both the reporting party's characterization of the relationship and the following factors:

 - the length of the relationship